ReactiveDrop/reactivedrop_public_src/README.md

 * Build
 * Resulting DLLs will be placed into reactivedrop\bin

+### How to modify content files ###
+The reactivedrop folder contains games content: materials, models, scripts, sounds.
+For now it contains the bare minimum of files to save the repository space.
+If you want to add new or modify the existing game content files please do it on two commits:

+* First commit only adds unmodified content files.
+You can get them from the Alien Swarm: Reactive Drop game folder
+* Second commit introduces your modifications to both content files and, if necessary, source code

 ### LICENSE ###
 Alien Swarm SDK Copyright(c) Valve Corp.
 Valve did not explicitly specify a licence for Alien Swarm SDK but it is most likely similar to SOURCE 1 SDK LICENSE https://github.com/ValveSoftware/source-sdk-2013/blob/master/LICENSE